Lien On Banksters | A Potential Remedy For 11 Million Void Mortgagors

 Now that the allegations contained in the lien were proven beyond any reasonable doubt, a final Notice of Default & Exemplary Damages was served, multiplying my claim 100 fold.
 I also explained that if the perfected lien wasn’t satisfied immediately, I would accept an offer I had already received to exchange it for a discounted value in a currency of my choosing.

-Despite several attempts by a Lloyds Group executive, who was appointed by Crosby to settle the matter, I exchanged the lien for large amount of a revolutionary cryptocurrency called iLien in mid-February 2020 and a letter of civil satisfaction was sent to Crosby, who is nevertheless still liable for criminal fraud against my family.
+Despite several attempts by a Lloyds Group executive, who was appointed by Crosby to settle the matter, I agreed to exchange the lien for cryptocurrency in mid-February 2020.
+Nevertheless, Crosby, is still liable for criminal fraud against my family.

 Summary of The Lien Process